 Foothills Animal Shelter offers public spay and neuter services Tuesdays, Thursdays, and Saturdays (with the exception of the first Saturday of each month).

 - Male dog: $85

 - Male dog over 65 pounds: $150

 - Female dog over 65 pounds: $150

 - All cats: $50

 - If your pet is an ADULT DOG or CAT, no food can be given after 10 pm the night before surgery.

 - If your pet is a PUPPY or a KITTEN, no food can be given after 6 am the morning of surgery.

 - Pets of any age may have water up until 7 am the morning of surgery.

 - You will need to drop off your pet between 7:15 – 7:45 am.
 If you arrive past 7:45 am, you will be required to reschedule your appointment for another day.
-You can enter through the “Intake” door just past our main doors.
+You can enter through the “Pet Services” door just past our main doors.